 With so many options available, and hard to pronounce ingredients on every beauty skin product, buying products can be tricky and challenging.
 You have to know the hidden toxicity and hidden harmful products.

-When you absolutely must buy commercial skin care product, follow these guidelines.
+When you absolutely must buy commercial skin care products, follow these guidelines.
 Go for unprocessed ingredients without any harsh chemicals.
 That means go for something that is as close to natural skin product as it is.
 Now, no matter how natural it is, no commercial skin care product will meet the standards of natural products.
 One of the problems that occur when using store-bought products is hormone imbalance.
 Most of the beauty products you buy in store come with hormone disruptors.
 Others come with endocrine disruptors that prevent your hormones working like they are supposed to work.
 Something to think about if you are feeling a little out of balance?

 If you need any more convincing, just think of the fact that making your own homemade beauty products is good for the environment as well.
 The products you buy are made out of unsustainable fossil fuel.
 You add up the plastic packaging, and your carbon footprint goes through the roof.